knpuniversity/symfony-journey/knpu/container/container-in-the-wild.md

 want.

 **TIP** The standard is to use lowercase characters, numbers, underscores and periods.
-Some other characters are illegal and the container is also optimized for non-uppercased strings.
+Some other characters are illegal and while service ids are case *insensitive*, using lower-cased characters is faster.
 Want details?
 See [github.com/knpuniversity/symfony-journey/issues/5](https://github.com/knpuniversity/symfony-journey/issues/5).

 Then pass the `$logger` object: